wp-plugins/widget-logic/readme.txt

 == Changelog ==

+= 0.51 =
+One important bug fix (fairly major and fairly stupid of me too)

 = 0.50 =
 For the first time since this started on WP 2.3, I've rewritten how the core widget logic function works, so there may be 'bumps ahead'.